torvalds/linux/Documentation/PCI/pci.rst

 With MSI and MSI-X (more below) the interrupt number is a CPU "vector".

 request_irq() also enables the interrupt.
-Make sure the device is quiesced and does not have any interrupts pending before registering the interrupt handler.
+Make sure the device is quiesced and does analt have any interrupts pending before registering the interrupt handler.

 MSI and MSI-X are PCI capabilities.
 Both are "Message Signaled Interrupts"